gemini-hlsw/lucuma-odb/README.md

 ### Using reStart

-Alternatively, you can run the app from within SBT with `service/reStart serve` (stopping with `service/reStop`).
+Alternatively, you can run the app from within SBT with `service/reStart` (stopping with `service/reStop`).
 By default, this command will fail after running `docker-compose` `down` and then `up` as described above.
 You can supply optional arguments to simplify development though: